Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/deep-learning-system-design-2.md

 ### Step 7: Monitoring

-Don't forget to do logging as it is super important.
+Don\'t forget to do logging as it is super important.
 Make it structured with time stamps and severity levels.
 Some of the objects for the data and model components you should log include:

 - Data pipeline events,
 - Production data (if possible, include the metadata alongside),